Geoffrey Gallegos, Music Director & Conductor

 Maestro Gallegos has a deep commitment to music education.
-In 2001, he was appointed Music Director and Conductor of the Golden Gate Philharmonic, an all-city youth orchestra in San Francisco.
-More recently, he was elevated to the position of Artistic Director/Principal Conductor and Acting Executive Director.
-From 2001-2010, he also participated in the Artist in Residence program at the School of the Arts (S.O.T.A.) in San Francisco where he has served as guest conductor of the orchestra and wind ensembles, and taught music theory and sight singing.
+In 2001, he was appointed Music Director and Conductor of the Golden Gate Philharmonic, an all-city youth string orchestra in San Francisco.
+More recently, he was elevated to the position of Artistic Director/Principal Conductor and Executive Director.
+From 2001-2010, he also participated in the Artist in Residence program at the School of the Arts (S.O.T.A.) in San Francisco where he served as guest conductor of the orchestra and wind ensembles, and taught music theory and sight singing.
 During the 2000-01 academic year, Maestro Gallegos was appointed Conductor of the San Francisco State University Symphonic Wind Ensemble.
 In the summer of 2002 he was invited as a Guest Conductor of the Orchestra at Cazadero Music Camp and was reengaged for the 2004 summer session.
 From 2007-2010, Maestro Gallegos served as Instrumental Music Coordinator and Liaison at The Nueva School in Hillsborough where, among many duties, he oversaw the prestigious Menuhin/Dowling instrumental music program and organized and managed the Menuhin/Dowling Competition for Young Musicians.
 Maestro Gallegos has been invited on numerous occasions (most recently 2024) to guest conduct the SFUSD All-City Orchestras for their annual Festival concerts.
-He has served as an adjudicator for a number of youth competitions, master-classes and workshops throughout the Bay Area and was invited to participate as a jury member for the 2014 annual Parade of Orchestras Festival held in Honolulu.
+He has served as an adjudicator for a number of youth competitions, master-classes and workshops throughout the Bay Area, and was invited to participate as a jury member for the 2014 annual Parade of Orchestras Festival held in Honolulu.